Comprehensive guide to the PISA data underlying EduStrat (Educational Stratification in PISA)

 PISA provides several types of sampling weights to ensure representative estimates:

-This application uses data processed through the learningtower R package (Vaughan et al., 2021), which provides harmonized, analysis-ready PISA data in a consistent format.
+EduStrat uses data processed through the learningtower R package (Wang et al., 2024), which provides harmonized, analysis-ready PISA data in a consistent format.

 The learningtower package is available on CRAN: